vars1ty/HybridBar/FAQ.md

 # FAQ
 - Can I hot-reload my changes?
   - No, there's no built-in support for this.
-What you can do though is make a button on your bar and set the command as: `killall -I hybrid-bar -9 && hybrid-bar` - Which kills the bar and starts it again, acting as hot-reload.

 - Are PRs accepted?
   - Yeah, as long as they follow the existing code structure and don't introduce breaking changes without a really good reason as to why it's needed.